 The second benefit, that may have been overlooked in the discussion in SA3#115, is that removal of algorithm or protocol support can have major impact on interoperability with existing legacy systems, and therefore needs careful analysis by development and deployment teams.
 This is much easier when all competing proposals have been merged.

-Therefore it is proposed to use the draft CRs to merge all proposals and then leave the draft CRs in a stable state for an additional meeting cycle to review for potential issues due to removal of support of algorithms or protocols.
+Therefore, it is proposed to use the draft CRs to merge all proposals and then leave the draft CRs in a stable state for an additional meeting cycle to review for potential issues due to removal of support of algorithms or protocols.

 4 Detailed proposal

-Proposal: It is proposed to complete the draft CRs by SA3#118, after which the draft CR is endorsed except for discussion of removal of algorithms and protocols, and finally convert the draft CRs to CRs by SA3#120.
+Proposal: At SA3#117, convert the draft CRs into regular CRs and endorse the regular CRs.
+At SA3#118, the endorsed CRs are left for discussion — only for the changes that remove algorithms and protocols.
+Finally, agree the endorsed CRs at SA3#119.